-- 2021 Present Senior Manager of Risk Management Department and Secretary of the Risk Committee, Do Day Dream PLC. - 2021 Manager of Application & Reporting Center, Do Day Dream PLC. - 2020 Present Senior Manager of Internal Audit and the secretary of the Audit Committee, Do Day Dream PLC. - 2017-2019 Assistant Manager- International Division, Do Day Dream PLC.
+ourner manager or more management

+Department and Secretary of the Risk

+Committee, Do Day Dream PLC.

+• 2021 Manager of Application & Reporting

+Center, Do Day Dream PLC.

+• 2020 - Present Senior Manager of Internal Audit and the

+2017-2019 Assistant Manager- International Division, Do Day Dream PLC.